TungstnBallon/bachelor-thesis-template-latex/NOTES.md

 Based on our knowledge of the interpreter, this error originiates from a nodejs limit on the maximum length of a string.
 61. is 25 mb margin of error small enough for max filesize.
 62. axis should always start at 0?
+63. linking between requirements and architivture vs requirements and implementation.